Future-House/paper-qa/README.md

 By default, it uses [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) and [models](https://platform.openai.com/docs/models) with a Numpy vector DB to embed and search documents.
 However, you can easily use other closed-source, open-source models or embeddings (see details below).

 PaperQA2 depends on some awesome libraries/APIs that make our repo possible.
-Here are some in a random order:
+Here are some in no particular order:

 1. [Semantic Scholar](https://www.semanticscholar.org/)
 2. [Crossref](https://www.crossref.org/)